5cnetwork/5cnetwork.github.io/_posts/2015-02-26-Future-of-Radiology.md

 ---
 layout: post
-title: The Future of Radiology: A Radiologist’s Perspective
+title: The Future of Radiology
 subtitle: 5C Network
 date: 2017-05-06
 bigimg: /img/drvijay.jpg
 ---
+## The Future of Radiology: A Radiologist’s Perspective

+The future of radiology: a radiologist's perspective is an article based on the interview with one of the youngest Professor in Karnataka state.
+That honoured person is Dr. Vijay Kumar, Professor of Radiology at BMC (Bangalore Medical College & Research Institute).

 **Q: What is your view about the future of radiology in India?**